 How does this work?
 A radiographer takes a mammogram of each participant.
 This is done in a screening unit (SU).
 Next, two screening radiologists (first and second reader) assess each mammogram independently from each other in a reading unit (RU).
 Each mammogram consists of four photos, two of each breast, one from above and one from the side.
 A reading unit (RU) assesses the mammograms of multiple screening units.

-To ensure we can continuously improve the quality of early diagnosis, prevention and treatment the LRCB audits each organizational unit once in every three years.
-Using documents and mammographic images, an external independent audit team gets a picture of the quality of the professionals and the equipment of an organizational unit, and provides feedback and improvement recommendations.
+To ensure we can continuously improve the quality of early diagnosis, prevention, and treatment, the LRCB audits each organizational unit once every three years.
+Using documents and mammographic images, an external independent audit team gets a picture of the quality of the professionals and the equipment of an organizational unit, and provides feedback and recommendations for improvement.
 The learning effect of the audit is paramount in this respect.
 The audit protocol (Dutch only) describes the entire process, the parties involved, the scope of the audit, and how it should be established that an item is OK or not.
 An audit consists of several parts.
 The screening organization and the coordinating radiologist fill out a questionnaire, which provides the audit team, among other things, with information on quality indicators such as the recall and detection rates.
-In addition, the radiological reviews are important.
+In addition, the radiological reviews are also very important.

 Prior to the audit day, the positioning technique of the radiographers of the organizational unit is assessed.
 Four half a day’s productions per SU are assessed according to the appendix Quality criteria positioning technique mammography (Dutch only), of the Quality document screening radiographers.
 For a full mammogram this results in four scores.
 During the audit day the expert radiographer discusses the results with the manager(s) of the radiographers.
 The equipment audit looks back upon the biannual quality tests and the weekly quality control of the past three years.
 This results in an overview of the most important findings: a summary of the test results.
 In addition, the audit assesses how the screening organization has handled recommendations.
 Have they been implemented or not?
 The equipment audit also assesses the image quality of the mammograms.